Peace is so important. Life isn’t worth living if you don’t have peace.

 God showed me that I had to start taking responsibility for my own happiness, instead of doing what I had always done before, which was blaming everyone but myself.
 “Well, if you would do this, then I wouldn’t get upset” or “If you’d help me more around the house, then I wouldn’t have to be late all the time.”

 In those days, whenever I started to get upset, I could feel the anger bubbling up inside me and my main goal was to stop it before it ever got out of my mouth, because saying what I wanted to say right then would have made the situation ten times worse.

 The bottom line is, if what you’re about to do is not peaceful, it’s not God’s will.
 More than anything, we need to follow peace.

 Colossians 3:15 says, And let the peace (soul harmony which comes) from Christ rule (act as umpire continually) in your hearts [deciding and settling with finality all questions that arise in your minds….

 It takes a lot of growing and maturing to let the Holy Spirit have His way in your heart.
 But if it’s your heart’s desire to be more like Christ, He will help you accomplish your goal.
 And when you’ve come to a new level of maturity in Christ, that’s something the devil cannot take away from you.

-While you're praying and waiting for your attitudes to change, and for your circumstances to improve, stand firm in your faith.
-No matter how you feel, continue to say, "I'm believing God, and He is working in my life."
+While you’re praying and waiting for your attitudes to change, and for your circumstances to improve, stand firm in your faith.
+No matter how you feel, continue to say, “I’m believing, and God is working in my life.”

 Get Spirit-filled content delivered right to your inbox!
 Click here to subscribe to our newsletter.